GoldenGets/GoldenGets-Menu/README.md

 - All Instant Sell
 - All Shipment Type Sell

+> [!Note:]
+> We heard that the warehouse cargo method has been detected and restricted before the launch of BE.
+I set all sales prices to only 2x profit.
+I hope this method is safe because it is not excessive and is not directed in one direction.
+Because based on my experience, some of my accounts have recently been blocked just because they exceeded the large sales limit and used the direct money addition option.

 > [⚠︎Disclaimer⚠︎]
+> Use at your own risk!
 > We are not responsible for any loss you may incur after downloading from this source.
 > By downloading it from this source, you're agree to the applicable terms.